gurukiran07/csci6708-cipher/README.md

 ## Running the code

 After cloning or downloading from brightspace change into `csci6708-cipher/` directory.
 Now, run `make` to compile and run the code.
+If files are downloaded from brightspace then `cd code/`.
+If clone from github and git.cs.dal.ca then `cd csci6708-cipher/`.

 ```
 $ cd csci6708-cipher/